nortizcode/100DaysOfCode/r1-log.md

 ###RID49
 I've been taking a couple of days off and slacking a bit but today I started back up with some lessons on react components on Codeacademy

+###RID50
+Today I continuted working on codeacademy with the react lessons and also gonna start on 30 days of javascript projects.